communisaas/communique/src/lib/policies/serviceTerms.md

 ## Contact Us

-If you have any questions about these Terms, please contact us at [hello@communi.email](mailto:hello@communi.email).
+If you have any questions, please contact us at [hello@communi.email](mailto:hello@communi.email).
+We will do our best to respond within 5 business days.

 By using Communique, you agree to these Terms.
 If you do not agree to these Terms, please do not use Communique.
-We reserve the right to change these Terms at any time.
-Your continued use of Communique following the posting of changes to these Terms means that you accept those changes.